Showing 1 - 1 OF 1

 NOTE: Mandatory pet quarantine fees incurred by U.S. service members in connection with the mandatory quarantine of a household pet are reimbursable, not to exceed $550 per PCS move for pets in, or entering into, quarantine on and after December 28, 2001.
 (Ref.
 JFTR, par.
 U5805.)
 Yokosuka Veterinary Clinic contacts: DSN 315-243-6820 or internationally 011-81-46-816-6820.

 The Yokosuka Veterinary Treatment Facility has a group of military and civilian veterinary professionals committed to providing quality and affordable veterinary care to military working dogs, family pets, and Pets Are Worth Saving, or PAWS, adoption candidates on Yokosuka Naval Base.

 The veterinary treatment facility, or VTF, can provide you with a list of Japanese veterinarians and teaching hospitals should your pet's medical condition exceed our capability, they have a referral system to the Japan community.
 If your pet has an emergency after regular business hours, call the appointment number and you will be given the veterinary corps officer duty phone number.
 If the veterinary corps officer is not available, please consult the list of off-base veterinarians given to you at your registration appointment.
 This list is intended to give you options but is not an official endorsement by the Defense Department or the Public Health Command.
-Yokosuka VTF services can be contacted at DSN 315-243-6820, internationally at 011-81-46-816-6820 or on the Yokosuka VTF website.
+Yokosuka VTF services can be contacted at DSN 315-243-6820, internationally at 011-81-46-816-6820.